actonmass/actonmass.org/content/posts/2026-06-27-the-legislature-is-an-old-boys-club-how-bad-is-it-really.md

 ---
 layout: post
-title: "The legislature is an \"Old Boy's Club.\" How bad is it really? "
+title: The legislature is an "Old Boy's Club."
+How bad is it really??
 date: 2026-06-26T10:31:05.627Z
 image: /img/vm65irihj3mldvsvvdx23euigm.jpg
 ---